TokenMarketNet/sto/docs/source/command-line-reference.rst

 diagnose
 -------------------------------------

-Show your node and account status.
+Check your node and account status.

+This command will print out if you are properly connected to Ethereum network and your management account has enough Ether balance.

 .. code-block:: text

     Usage: sto diagnose [OPTIONS]

-      Show your node and account status.
+      Check your node and account status.

+      This command will print out if you are properly connected to Ethereum network and your management account has enough Ether balance.

     Options:
       --help  Show this message and exit.